 - Access control

-- Advanced acquisition
+- Advance acquisition

-- Donations

 - Easements

 - Hazardous waste/contaminated properties

 - Parcel or Tract -What is it?

-- Tenant-owned improvements and leasehold interests

-- Frequently asked questions
+- Typical questions

 - Potential problems

 - Where do I find?

 - Outdoor Advertising Procedures

-- Summary

-6.9.1 Access Control
+7.7.1 Access Control

 Access rights are the rights of adjoining property owners to have unrestricted access to and from the highway.
 Access Control is the term used when these rights are restricted or controlled.
 Controlled Access Facilities are discussed in K.S.A.
 68-1901, 68-1902, 68-1903, 68-1904 and 68-1905.